mmotti/Windows-11-Initialisation-Tweaks/README.md

 - Use at your own risk.
 - Backups are enabled by default (except in Windows Sandbox).

-**Default User Customizations:** When a new user logs in for the first time, Windows runs its own setup process which can overwrite certain settings (like Taskbar Search or Windows Spotlight) previously applied to the Default User template (`NTUSER.DAT`).

-**Recommendation:** For the most reliable results with these types of settings:
-1. Allow new users to log in **once** to complete the initial Windows profile creation.
-2.  **After** that first login, apply your custom settings by either:
-     *   Running this script while logged in as the new user (targets current profile).
-     *   Logging back in as an administrator and using the `-AllUsers` parameter (targets all existing profiles, including the newly initialized one).

 ## Features

 This script performs a range of actions, including: